 - What insurance terms and options do you offer?

-- Ask for a complete inventory list or bill of lading.
-Do not let them leave without a complete inventory of your possessions.
-It’s a good idea to inventory all your items prior to packing and make a video or take pictures of the condition of any heirlooms or expensive items.
+- Can I have a complete inventory list or bill of lading?
+Do not let them leave without a comprehensive inventory of your possessions.
+It’s a good idea to inventory all your items before packing and make a video or take pictures of the condition of any heirlooms or expensive items.

 Tips to Save Money Moving

 Avoid hidden moving costs and plan your move ahead of time.
 Follow these tips to keep costs down.

 - Get rid of some of your stuff.
 Go through your belongings to donate or sell things you don’t need.